-- The successful awardee will be expected to present an invited paper, clinical skills session, or workshop (“Mid-career Award Address”) at the AACBT National Conference in the year of the award, alternately they may be asked to record a webinar or online presentation (60 min max) for distribution through the AACBT website.
+- The successful awardee may be invited to present an invited paper, or clinical skills session (”Mid-career Award Address”) at the AACBT National Conference in the year of the award, alternately they may be asked to record a webinar or online presentation (60 min max) for distribution through the AACBT website.
 If the latter, the awardee will conduct a short (10 min max) in-person interview during National Conference, hosted by our National President and National Conference Coordinator / Chair.

 - The award winner will be presented with a commemorative plaque.